wcpannell/ISAProject/readme.rst

 Int_Mux control line, if needed.
 Since the ISA now has the ability to interrupt, it needs a way to return from the interrupt.
 This functionality is provided by the rfi instruction which restores the program counter from the PC Save register.
+It is worth pointing out that the although a program can be halted indefinitely by using the goto literal instruction pointing at its own address, the important distinction between this and the wait for interrupt instruction is that the wfi instruction will return to the following instruction upon exit from the interrupt whereas using the gol instruction to halt will return to itself, effectively allowing ONLY the interrupt to be executed.

 If the 16 instruction restriction were lifted these are the operations that would be nice to have, in order of importance: increment/decrement memory (easier for loops), skip on less/greater than (easier signed comparison), branch to Wreg value, branch to literal value, add/subtract/and/or/xor Wreg with literal, load indirect memory access value and increment/decrement pointer by literal.
+At this time, the simplicity of having only one instruction type outweighs the benefits of adding more instructions.

 Architecture
 ============